elephantdownstairs/cloud-dropbox/SETUP_GUIDE.md

 ## 🌐 Your CloudBox is Now Live!

 Your application will be hosted on GitHub's servers and accessible from anywhere.
-Files uploaded by anyone will be synced across all devices accessing the same URL.
+Each device will have its own local file storage.

 ## 📝 Important Notes